jeanbaptisteb/doccleaner/README.md

 DocCleaner 0.2
 ==========

 A python command-line utility which uses XSLT 1.0 to edit zipped, XML-based files (for instance, docx or odt files).
-It can be rather easily extended with xsl stylesheets.
+It can be rather easily extended with XSL stylesheets.

-It is primarely intended for automating some copyediting tasks (removing local formatting, correcting non-breaking spaces according to the language's typography rules, checking the use of smart quotes, etc.).
+It is primarely intended for automating some copyediting tasks (e.g. removing local formatting, correcting non-breaking spaces according to the language's typography rules, checking the use of smart quotes, etc.).

 This is often a more efficient and reliable method than using VBA or OOBASIC macros, particularly on large documents.
 Moreover, it is independant from the OS and the word processor you use.

-Plugins for text processing softwares (Microsoft Word, LibreOffice) are developped at  **https://github.com/jbber/doccleaner-plugins**.
+Plugins for text processing softwares (Microsoft Word, LibreOffice) are developped at  **https://github.com/jeanbaptisteb/doccleaner-plugins**.

-Pull requests welcomed!
+**No longer in active development for the moment, but patches and suggestions are welcome!**

-##SHORT DOCUMENTATION
+## SHORT DOCUMENTATION
-Compatible with Python 2.7 and 3.4.
+Tested with Python 2.7 and 3.4.

-You need to create a xsl for each processing you want to make to the document.
+You need to create a XSL  file for each processing you want to apply to the document.

 The xsl will be applied to all xml "subfiles" contained in the zipped file.
 A set of these subfiles is defined in the ".path" file (e.g. in the "docx" or "odt" subdirectory, you will find a docx.path or odt.path, which contains a list of subfiles pathes).

 You can also apply the XSL file on xml subfiles of your choice, with the -s argument.
 If you don't define subfile to process, all the subfiles listed in the .path file will be processed by default.

-###Usage
+### Usage

 doccleaner.py
  -i "input file"